VitskyDs/fend-arcade-game/README.md

 ### `win()`
 This function runs as player reaches the other side.
 The function executes the `reset()` function, which in turn resets the game.

+### `update()`
+The `update()` function runs on every frame of the game and updates the object's, be it the player of the enemy object, position, sets its speed and checks for collision.

 License
 ----